 Respiratory Therapy courses utilize internet services and resources to supplement instruction.
 Students must have reliable internet access.
 Students enrolled in the RT program are required to take assessments (ie: exams, quizzes, etc) electronically using an online assessment program called ExamSoft Examplify.
 Students enrolled in these courses will be required to provide their own computer with webcam and microphone that will support the assessment software.
 The software can be used on most modern Microsoft Windows-based computers.
 The Respiratory Therapy Program strongly recommends usage of Windows based personal computers/ laptops for testing purposes, as complications between the software and other operating systems have been noted.
-Students who are unable to access or take an exam due to non-compliant operating systems will be penalized as per the course rules for make-up exams.
-Information related to minimum system requirements can be located by visiting the following links:
+Students who are unable to access or take an exam due to non-compliant operating systems will be penalized as per the course rules for make-up exams. iPads, Chromebooks, Androids, and Linux are not supported formats for MCCC testing.
+Information related to minimum system requirements can be located by visiting the following link: https://examsoft.com/resources/examplify-minimum-system-requirements/